What careers advice is available for my teenager to help them choose a career path?

 There are literally thousands of opportunities out there for young people from apprenticeships, work experience and university to volunteering and internships.
 Careers advisers at Inspira help to empower teenagers to take charge of their futures and help them seek out fulfilling careers.
 We offer free careers advice to teenagers in Cumbria and North Lancashire.

 Not all young people want or need a university education and for some people vocational training or getting a job may be the right choice.
-The important thing is to ensure that your teenager’s choices are well thought through and they gain a little experience along the way to see what types of job they will enjoy.
+The important thing is to ensure that your teenager’s choices are well thought through and they gain a little experience along the way to see what types of jobs they will enjoy.

 Our top 10 careers advice tips for teenagers